PuerkitoBio/purell/README.md

 `HTTPS://www.RooT.com/toto/t%45%1f///a/./b/../c/?z=3&w=2&a=4&w=1#invalid`

-Normalizing with the FlagsSafe gives:
+Normalizing with the `FlagsSafe` gives:

 `https://www.root.com/toto/tE%1F///a/./b/../c/?z=3&w=2&a=4&w=1#invalid`

-With the FlagsUsuallySafe:
+With the `FlagsUsuallySafe`:

 `https://www.root.com/toto/tE%1F///a/c?z=3&w=2&a=4&w=1#invalid`

-And with FlagsUnsafe:
+And with `FlagsUnsafe:

 `http://root.com/toto/tE%1F/a/c?a=4&w=1&w=2&z=3`

 ## TODOs

 *    What if the source URL does not encode invalid characters?
 Parsing the string in a URL type automatically encodes some of them, though not all, it would seem.
-We'll see if it requires a normalization method.
 *    Add a class/default instance to allow specifying custom directory index names?

 ## License